layilin/SP23-33852/content/_excerpts/tyranny.md

 > Others may never feel tyrannic sway?[^fn2] {:.indented}

 Wheatley's poem is an ironic reminder not to take claims like Jefferson's literally.
 Reading about the kidnapping and enslavement that she suffered during her life pushes readers to reconsider the literary affect implicit in any metaphorical representation of slavery by propertied men in the eighteenth century.
 In turn, this irony likewise asks us to consider the full and complicated valence of the word "tyranny" in *The Sugar-Cane*.
 Grainger certainly knew that it was impossible to invoke tyranny in the context of Caribbean plantations without also immediately invoking slavery.
-And yet, he takes time to get there.
+And yet he takes time to get there.
 His goal of promoting the production of sugar and of defending the use of enslaved labor in the sugar trade produces a formal and thematic tension that erupts at various moments in the poem.

 We encourage readers to read for "tyranny" and to consider how Grainger's use of the term changes over the length of *The Sugar-Cane*.
 Does he use it consistently from beginning to end?
 Who are the tyrants and who are the victims of tyranny at various points in the poem?
-How does Grainger use the term strategically in book IV, where he must otherwise confront the relation between tyranny and slavery to the British Empire?
+How does Grainger use the term strategically in Book IV, where he must confront the relation between tyranny and slavery to the British Empire?
 How do the varying uses of tyranny undermine or sustain Grainger's ideological goals in the poem?

-Note: For more on tyranny in *The Sugar-Cane*, see Steven W. Thomas's "Doctoring Ideology: James Grainger's The Sugar Cane and the Bodies of Empire."
+Note: For more on tyranny in *The Sugar-Cane*, see Steven W. Thomas's "Doctoring Ideology: James Grainger's *The Sugar Cane* and the Bodies of Empire."

 > —*Cristobal Silva*
 {:.right}